alexlam846/Lab7/README.md

 # Lab7

-This lab will add an event handler to the HTML page using basic Javascript.
+This lab will add an event handlers to the HTML page using basic Javascript.